Arghidehsayna/RESEARCH_TRACK1_Assignment1/README.md

 <h1>figures of the robot</h1>
 <img src="photo_2023-11-28_10-59-09.jpg" width="400px">
-"The overall environment of the robot along with the boxes:"
+"First figure: The overall environment of the robot along with the boxes"

 <img src="photo_2023-11-28_10-58-58.jpg" width="400px">
-"The robot in the process of collecting boxes:"
+"Second figure: The robot in the process of collecting boxes"

 <img src="photo_2023-11-28_11-01-08.jpg" width="400px">
-"The boxes collected by the robot:"
+"third figure: The boxes collected by the robot:"

 Installing and running